forki/PaketIntro/slides/index.md

 ### Why don't you contribute to NuGet?

 - NuGet is open source, but managed by Microsoft
-- Most changes are breaking (e.g. version no. in path)
+- Most changes are breaking (e.g. version number in path)
 - NuGet team made clear they won't accept these changes

 ***